-Stop Federal Agency Intrusion in Private Sector Accreditation Standards.
-HHS has the authority to determine whether private-sector accrediting bodies' standards and survey processes meet or exceed the Conditions of Participation (CoPs) for Medicare and the survey processes that HHS uses to review compliance with the CoPs.
+Stop Federal Agency Intrusion in Private-sector Accreditation Standards.
+The Department of Health and Human Services (HHS) has the authority to determine whether private-sector accrediting bodies' standards and survey processes meet or exceed the Conditions of Participation (CoPs) for Medicare and the survey processes that HHS uses to review compliance with the CoPs.
 When HHS determines that the private sector's accreditation is at least equal to or superior to its own, it can decide that the accrediting body's accreditation determination is sufficient to allow a hospital or other health care facility to participate in Medicare.
 Recently, HHS has insisted that private-sector bodies, such as The Joint Commission, rewrite their standards or alter their survey processes to conform to those used by CMS itself since the Department says it has no other way to determine if the standards and processes are "at least as good" as its own standards.
 This limits innovation in the private sector that encourages greater attention to safety and quality.

-The AHA asks the Committee to direct the Administration to limit its oversight of private sector standards to those for which there are compatible requirements in the CoPs.
-Further, Congress should direct CMS to be flexible in allowing alternative articulations of standards and should monitor relevant data to ensure the alternative language provides similar or better protection from harm.
+The AHA urges the Administration to limit its oversight of private sector standards to those for which there are compatible requirements in the CoPs.
+Further, CMS should be flexible in allowing alternative articulations of standards and should monitor relevant data to ensure the alternative language provides similar or better protection from patient harm.
 This will ensure CMS's oversight does not limit the ability of private-sector entities to innovate and to differentiate themselves in the marketplace.